Al Ain, the UAE

 When we asked people living in Al Ain about club and activities where newcomers can meet others, they responded:

 "1) Al Ain Toastmasters Club 584495 to meet other professionals (while developing other useful skills).
 Check out www.toastmasters.org to find the club.
 2) For those who like to sing, join the Al Ain Choral Society.
 3) Join in at social activities at lounges/pubs in the local international hotels, such as trivia contests, karaoke, etc. 4) Go to the cafes (Starbucks, Coffee/Bean/Tea Leaf, etc.) in the local malls on weekend afternoons (11 a.m. - 5 p.m.).
 You'll be certain to see people you know or make new friends.
 (Evenings it gets too crowded.)
 5) Join one of the clubs are the local international hotels where other westerners go to swim, exercise, dine, tennis, etc. 6) For sports enthusiasts, especially men, you can find rugby and other intramural sports.
 7) Join the Emirates Natural History Group (www.enhg.org), an interesting way to not only meet people but have an opportunity to explore the natural histories of the UAE and Oman.
-8) Your workplace may organize social activities including trips to the other Emirates for shopping, sightseeing, etc. You may also be able to join activities at some of the other organizations/companies in the area," wrote one member in Al Ain.
+8) Your workplace may organize social activities including trips to the other Emirates for shopping, sightseeing, etc. You may also be able to join activities at some of the other organizations/companies in the area," said one expat in Al Ain.

 "Major international hotels are (in order of my preference) the Intercontinental, Hilton, Rotana, Mercure Jebel Hafeet.
 The Palm Resort has a Rugby Club and Golf Club and both are good value.
-Have a look at the Living in Al Ain thread on the British Expats site in the Middle East Forum, it is a very popular thread and full of information about events, schooling, life in general," remarked one expat who made the move to Al Ain.
+Have a look at the Living in Al Ain thread on the British Expats site in the Middle East Forum, it is a very popular thread and full of information about events, schooling, life in general," said one expat who made the move to Al Ain.

 What should I bring when moving to Al Ain?